-The rent agreement with GGTC is non-cancellable and is valid until 1 January 2023.
-From 1 September 2017 until March 2019 the rent fee was fixed at GEL 3,500 thousand per month (excluding VAT) and from 1 March till 31 December 2019 the monthly rent fee was fixed at GEL 3,600 thousand per month (excluding VAT).
-From 1 January till 31 December 2020 the fixed rent fee is GEL 43,065 thousand per annum (excluding VAT).
-From 1 January 2021 the fixed rent fee equals to GEL 44,500 thousand per annum (excluding VAT).
+The rent agreement with GGTC is prolonged and is valid until 1 January 2024.
+From 1 January 2021 the fixed rent fee equals to GEL 44,500 thousand per annum (excluding VAT) and which remained unchanged in 2022 year.
 GGTC is responsible for all costs related to the repair, maintenance, operation and security of the main gas pipeline system.
 The Group is responsible for capital expenditures only.
 Transactions with related parties are disclosed in note 26.